 Visiting Student status is typically intended for undergraduate students taking a year abroad.
 If you are a graduate student, it is not possible to join the course activities of Oxford's taught graduate courses, so as a Visiting Student you would follow the curriculum of one of Oxford's undergraduate courses.

-As a Visiting Student you become a member of an Oxford college, and it is the college that will arrange for your tuition or supervision.
-Oxford does not award a degree or any other qualification for one year of study as a Visiting Student, but colleges are willing to provide a record of achievement, for example for credit purposes at the home institution.
+As a registered Visiting Student you become a member of an Oxford college, and it is the college that will arrange for your tuition or supervision.
+Oxford does not award a degree or any other qualification for one year of study as a Visiting Student, but colleges are willing to provide a transcript, for example for credit purposes at the home institution.
+If necessary (for example, for an employer) the University would be able to confirm that you were listed on the Register as a Visiting Student.

 Admission to the University

-Information for undergraduate and graduate students applying for Visiting Student status is available from our Undergraduate Admissions Visiting Student page.
-You should first check with your home institution whether they have any links to particular Oxford colleges.
-If so, you should apply through the scheme already in place.
-If your home institution does not have any links to particular Oxford colleges, visit the Undergraduate Admissions college pages or guidance on how to choose a college.
+Information for students applying for registered Visiting Student status is available from our Undergraduate Admissions Visiting Student page.
+You should first check with the Study Abroad Office at your home institution.
+If your home institution has links to particular Oxford colleges you should apply through the scheme already in place.
+If not, visit the Undergraduate Admissions college pages or guidance on how to choose a college.

 Access to facilities